 This is yet another vitamin present in carrots.
 In addition to promoting bone health, the vitamin is also useful for blood coagulation.

-Apart from the above vitamins and minerals that are found in carrots, there are also a few other useful compounds in the vegetable:
+Apart from the above vitamins and minerals that are found in carrots, there are also a few other useful compounds in this vegetable:

 This is a valuable antioxidant that is found in carrots.
 It is crucial for eye health.